Group of women sitting at an outdoor table and looking at a laptop

 Program Electives

-Take as many electives as you want to learn tactics and tools relevant to your needs.
+You must take two electives but can audit up to three additional courses.
 Electives include: Influencer Marketing, Media & Climate Justice and Problems, Potentials in Race and Technology, Media Reform, Policy Activism, and Designing a People’s Newsroom.

 June